planetabhi/figma-variables/README.md

     └── utils.js
 ```

-By adopting this battle-tested, structured approach, we not only achieve consistency but also enhance collaboration, scalability, and flexibility.
-We empower our teams to build better user interfaces, faster.
+By embracing this battle-tested approach, we can achieve remarkable consistency while enhancing collaboration across design and development teams.
+This structure provides the flexibility needed for complex projects while maintaining the rigor required for enterprise-level design systems.

 ---